I’m going to share three super easy tests that’ll help you catch the three most common engineering math mistakes.

 TIP #4: Comparison of terms

-Think of an equation, where you subtract two terms.
-What would then happen if you set both terms equal to each other?
+Imagine you’re dealing with an equation where you subtract two terms.
+What happens if you set both terms equal to each other?
 Let’s break it down with a real-life example.

 #3 Accuracy test

-These days, you can find a lot of information on various equipment online.
-For example, say you want to know the amount of current consumed by a 10 HP motor running at full load.
-You can find actual factory-tested information in a motor manufacturer’s catalog.
-But also, you can find generally listed values in the National Electrical Code (NEC).
+You can find a wealth of information on various equipment online.
+Let’s say you need to know the current consumption of a 10 HP motor running at full load.
+You can find actual factory-tested data in a motor manufacturer’s catalog or consult typical motor values from the National Electrical Code (NEC).

-So, when YOU calculate a motor’s current draw, compare your value to trusted values.
-If your value is off by a factor of 2, you’ll instantly know something is wrong.
-EVEN if your math passed the consistency and real-world logic tests.
+When you calculate a motor’s current draw, compare your result with these reliable values.
+If your figure is off by a factor of 2, you’ll know something’s amiss—even if your math looks fine on paper.

-For example, SpaceX leads the new-age effort with rocket technology.
-BUT, they still sit on the shoulders of NASA and other existing technologies.
-In fact, surprising to most, SpaceX wasn’t the first to build reusable rockets.
-The DC-X built by McDonnell Douglas and later supplied to NASA was the first reusable rocket.
-The point is, SpaceX had a lot of data to compare and contrast with when they started building rockets.
+Take SpaceX, for instance.
+They’re at the forefront of rocket technology, but they stand on the shoulders of NASA and other existing technologies.
+Did you know SpaceX wasn’t the first to build reusable rockets?
+The DC-X, built by McDonnell Douglas and later supplied to NASA, was the pioneer.
+So, when SpaceX began building rockets, they had loads of data to work with.

 Common math mistakes in engineering wrap up

-Even the best of engineers make math mistakes.
-But by applying the safety nets we discussed, your engineering work will instantly improve.
-Because even single decimal point errors can cause catastrophic failures.
+Even the best engineers make math mistakes.
+But by applying these safety nets, you’ll instantly elevate your engineering game.
+Remember, a single decimal point error can lead to disastrous consequences.

-Even more, if you have the tools to improve your work, and you don’t use them, it’s bad engineering!
+Besides, if you’ve got the tools to improve your work and don’t use them, well, that’s just bad engineering!

-What common math mistakes do you often see in engineering?
-What methods do you use to avoid math mistakes in your work?
+What common math mistakes have you spotted in engineering?
+What techniques do you use to dodge math blunders in your work?